claudio-silva/cloudflare-fullstack-starter/README.md

      3. Run the non-interactive init script with sensible defaults
      4. Verify the setup works

-     The current directory may be empty or contain only IDE configuration files (like .cursor/).
-     This is expected when starting a new project.
+     The current directory may be empty or contain only IDE configuration files — this is expected when starting a new project.
      ```

 #### Windsurf